GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/206477569-0d64d4fd-16eb-4a14-a1be-e8450c15877d.png)
 ![image](https://user-images.githubusercontent.com/72948843/206477143-dca8879d-b355-43f5-88b9-bfef9dd888e2.png)

-There is a search box, with which a user can search for specific keyword and the result of the seatch will be displayed back to the user what they have in store that matches the criteria of the search in the product name or product description.
+There is a search box, with which a user can search for specific keyword and the result of the search will be displayed back to the user what they have in store that matches the criteria of the search in the product name or product description.

 ![image](https://user-images.githubusercontent.com/72948843/206478170-8acf1797-10fc-4de1-9567-4e76e3f7cc4f.png)
 ![image](https://user-images.githubusercontent.com/72948843/206478390-85295d77-f859-435d-9de7-9af401c7f8e4.png)